reframejs/reframe/docs/usage-manual.template.md

 ## Fully Custom Browser Entry

-You can as well eject the code that orchestrates the hydration of the page by running `$ reframe eject browser-hydration`.
+You can as well eject the code that orchestrates the hydration of the page by running `$ reframe eject browser-hydrate`.
-Note that
-if you want to customize the rendering process itself you should run `$ reframe eject renderer` instead, see [Custom Renderer](#custom-renderer).
+If you want to customize the rendering process itself you should run `$ reframe eject renderer` instead, see [Custom Renderer](#custom-renderer).

-Note that the browser entry of each page are generated at build-time.
+The browser entry of each page is generated at build-time.
 You can take control over the generation of browser entries by running `$ reframe eject build-browser-entries`.
 We recommand to use the previously mentioned ejectables instead.
 Use this ejectable as last resort.